Posted by teeheehee on 10th March 2010

 Read the rest of this entry »

-Posted in bike friendly, rant, ride | No Comments »
+Posted in bike friendly, rant, ride | Comments Off on Bulgarians Don’t Like Peanut-butter

-Posted by teeheehee on 25th May 2009
+Posted by @teeheehee on 25th May 2009

 At last.
 At long last.
 The training, the preparation, the nervous anticipation; it was all for something.